Mod $p$ points on Shimura varieties of parahoric level (with an appendix by Rong Zhou): Abstract

 \section{Abstract}

-We study the $\ovfp$-points of the Kisin-Pappas integral models of abelian type Shimura varieties with parahoric level structure.
-We show that if the group is quasi-split and unramified, then the mod $p$ isogeny classes are of the form predicted by the Langlands-Rapoport conjecture (c.f.
-Conjecture 9.2 of \cite{Rapoport}).
-We prove the same results for quasi-split and tamely ramified groups when their Shimura varieties are proper.
-The main innovation in this work is a global argument that allows us to reduce the conjecture to the case of a very special parahoric, which is handled in the appendix.
-This way we avoid the complicated local problem of understanding connected components of affine Deligne-Lusztig varieties for general parahoric subgroups.
-Along the way, we give a simple irreducibility criterion for Ekedahl-Oort and Kottwitz-Rapoport strata.
+We study the $\ovfp$-points of the Kisin--Pappas integral models of Shimura varieties of Hodge type with parahoric level.
+We show that if the group is quasi-split, then every isogeny class contains the reduction of a CM point, proving a conjecture of Kisin--Madapusi-Pera--Shin.
+We furthermore show that the mod $p$ isogeny classes are of the form predicted by the Langlands--Rapoport conjecture (cf. Conjecture 9.2 of \cite{Rapoport}) if either the Shimura variety is proper or if the group at $p$ is unramified.
+The main ingredient in our work is a global argument that allows us to reduce the conjecture to the case of very special parahoric level.
+This case is dealt with in the appendix by Rong Zhou.
+As a corollary to our arguments, we determine the connected components of Ekedahl--Oort strata.